 The 1950: birth of the MA-1

 The MA-1 flight jacket is also widely known as a ‘bomber’ jacket, especially in Europe.
-Some never tire of pointing out that, in the fashion world, ‘bomber jacket’ doesn’t specifically refer to MA-1s, but is a more generic term describing any cropped, waist-length design with a fitted or elasticated waistband and cuffs, typically with a zip closure – including surfer or monkey jackets and the like.
-In the military aviation world, however, the moniker is accurate: the MA-1 – with its insulated nylon shell – was designed for use in cold weather (–7 °C to +10 °C, the U.S. Air Force’s ‘intermediate zone’) by bomber and transport crews flying at high altitudes.
-Cockpits were pressurised and heated.
-The MA-1 wasn’t originally intended for fighter pilots, especially those flying at altitudes where pressure suits or G-suits were required.
+Some never tire of pointing out that, in the fashion world, ‘bomber jacket’ doesn’t specifically refer to MA-1s, but is a more generic term describing any cropped, waist-length design with a fitted or elasticated waistband and cuffs, typically with a zip closure – including monkey jackets and the like.
+In the military aviation world, however, the moniker is fairly accurate, even if the MA-1 itself was a product of the jet age.
+With its insulated nylon shell, it was designed for use in the US Air Force’s ‘intermediate zone’ (–12°C to +10°C).
+By the time of its introduction, cockpits were pressurised and heated, meaning pilots no longer required the bulky, sheepskin-lined gear of the Second World War era.

 A close relative of the MA-1, the L2A, appears in the 1955 film Strategic Air Command, starring James Stewart – essentially the Top Gun of its day.

-It looks especially vivid on screen thanks to Technicolor, though in reality the shade probably resembled the midnight blue that Alpha Industries now calls ‘replica blue’.
+It looks especially vivid on screen thanks to Technicolor, though in reality the shade probably resembled the air force blue that Alpha Industries now calls ‘replica blue’.

 Introduced in 1950, the L2A was a lighter-weight flight jacket than the MA-1.
 It featured shoulder epaulettes and, unlike the early generations of the MA-1, had pocket flaps.

-Up until the late 70s, MA-1s featured a heavy and warm wool interlining, unlike the polyester used in later civilian-market versions.
+Up until the late 70s, MA-1s featured a heavy wool interlining, unlike the polyester used in later civilian-market versions.
 The term ‘wool–cotton blend’ on original labels is a bit misleading: the insulation itself was actually pure wool, grafted onto a cotton mesh backing using a hair-grafting technique.
 The cotton was only there for structural support, not blended into the wool fibres.
+True flight jackets were heavier, denser, and far more structured that later civilian versions.
+The jacket wouldn’t ‘drape’ over the shoulders – it held its own shape like armour.

 From the outset, the MA-1 was fairly roomy, for several reasons: